 In 1991, a Capital Campaign raised funds for endowment and renovation of the Schoolhouse, the building that houses pre-kindergarten, kindergarten, and first grade.
 In that same year, the first Mother's Day was held followed by the first spring fair, Orchardfest.
 In 1993, the Christmas Play became a tradition of the past.
 To reflect the growing diversity of Tenacre students, a new and more inclusive December Celebration was initiated encompassing the holidays of Christmas, Hanukkah and Kwanzaa.
 Susan Costello Bryant '60 and Gwyn Loud were named Acting Heads of School for the 1994-95 school year.

 In July 1995, Chris Elliot became Head of School.
 Under Mr. Elliot's leadership, student council was re-etablished and the tradition of year-long themes was adopted.
-The theme for 2019-2020 is Gratitude.
+The theme for 2021-2022 is Friendship.
 The 90's debuted such traditions as the two-mile Apple Pie Run, and the introduction of a school mascot, the Tenacre Tiger!
 The new millennium ushered in big changes for Tenacre.
 Following a capital campaign, the school opened its doors, in September 2000, to a new gymnasium, library, multi-media center, sixth grade classroom, courtyard and administrative offices.

 Tenacre celebrated its 100th anniversary in 2010.
 A year-long celebration, from January through December 2010, included a school-wide trivia contest, special pages on the website to commemorate the 100th anniversary, a special 100th assembly, a "birthday party" in December, and the production of a beautiful coffee table book detailing the history of Tenacre.